HyperToxic33/EBB-Fan-Control/README.md

   * Heat gun

-The connections are as folllows:
+The connections are as follows:
 * Fan positive wire to +5v.
-* Fan negitive wire to 2N2222A Collector.
+* Fan negative wire to 2N2222A Collector.
 * 2N2222A Emitter to GND.
 * 2N2222A Base to the 900 Ohm Resistor.
 * Other end of 900 Ohm Resistor to EBB36 pin PB9.